LostBeard/SpawnDev.BlazorJS/README.md

 - Use SpawnDev.BlazorJS.WebWorkers to enable calling Blazor services in web worker threads
 - Supports Promises, Union method parameters, passing undefined to Javascript, and more.

+# Issues and Feature requests
+I'm here to help.
+If you find a bug or missing properties, methods, or Javascript objects please submit an issue [here](https://github.com/LostBeard/SpawnDev.BlazorJS/issues) on GitHub.
+I will help as soon as possible.

 # BlazorJSRuntime
 Getting started.
 Using BlazorJS requires 2 changes to your Program.cs.
 - Add the BlazorJSRuntime service with builder.Services.AddBlazorJSRuntime()